-At the time of first contact, the Permittee shall also provide all affected landowners with a copy of the Department of Commerce's Rights-of-Way and Easements for Energy Facility Construction and Operation fact sheet.41
+At the time of first contact, the Permittee shall also provide all affected landowners with a copy of the Department of Commerce's Rights-of-Way and Easements for Energy Facility Construction and Operation fact sheet.1

-5.2.
-Access to Property
+5.2 Access to Property

-The Permittee shall notifycontact landowners or their designee at least 14 days in advance but not greater than 60 days in advance of prior to entering the property or conducting maintenance within the route, unless otherwise negotiated with the affected landowner.
+The Permittee shall notify landowners or their designee at least 14 days in advance but not greater than 60 days in advance of entering the property.

-5.3.
-Construction and Operation Practices
+5.3 Construction and Operation Practices

-The Permittee shall follow those specific construction practices and material specifications described in Great River Energy's Application to the Commission for a route permit for theto Rebuild of Existing 69-kV ST-WW Transmission Line and Substations to 115-kV, dated August 25, 2023 2022, and the record of the proceedings unless this permit establishes a different requirement in which case this permit shall prevail.
+The Permittee shall follow those specific construction practices and material specifications described in [Permittee Name] Application to the Commission for a route permit for the [Project Name], dated [Date], and the record of the proceedings unless this permit establishes a different requirement in which case this permit shall prevail.

-5.3.1.
 5.3.1 Field Representative